Atlanta Bicycle Accident Lawyer

 Riding a bike can be an enjoyable way to stay in shape or simply get around.
 But, traveling on roadways can be dangerous.
 In fact, even a minor collision with a vehicle can mean serious injury for a cyclist, including spinal cord injuries, traumatic brain injury, paralysis, and death.
 Drivers are not always on the lookout for bicycles, and distracted driving may increase the risk of an accident.

 Depending on the circumstances of your case, you may be entitled to compensation for your injuries sustained in a bike collision.
 In these situations, you typically must prove that the driver’s negligence was the cause of your injury.
-Note that while an Atlanta bicycle accident claims involve a similar process as car accident claims, there are certain legal issues that are unique to bikes.
+Note that while Atlanta bicycle accident claims involve a similar process as car accident claims, there are certain legal issues that are unique to bikes.

 Bike accident claims can be complicated.
-The best thing you can do to increase the likelihood of getting the money you deserve is to reach out to an experienced Atlanta injury attorney for help.
+The best thing you can do to increase the likelihood of getting the money you deserve is to reach out to an experienced Atlanta personal injury attorney for help.
 At Hasner Law, we’ve been fighting for injured accident victims in Fulton County for decades.
 We can help you demand the money you deserve.
 Just give us a call today to learn more.

 Understanding Georgia’s Bicycle Laws